calnix/DualVeTokenSystem/src/VerificationPayments/PaymentsController_README.md

 - `userVotes/PoolTotalVotes` * `feesAccruedToVoters`
 - Hence we need to track `feesAccruedToVoters` on a per pool basis in PaymentsController => `_epochPoolFeesAccrued` mapping

->**The VotingController does not call PaymentsController directly, as we need to swap USD8 for esMoca**
+**VotingController does not directly query PaymentsController for this mapping.**
+- This mapping tracks the total USD8 accrued; which needs to be converted to esMoca.
+- It determines the amount to deposit into VotingController after conversion, via `VotingController.depositRewardsForEpoch()`.

 ---